 These baked pancakes are extra fluffy and delicious!
 This recipe is healthy, easy, and ready in 20 minutes.

-baked pancakes
+Baked pancakes

 It shouldn’t be a surprise I love pancakes because so many recipes you’ll find here are variations of pancakes!
 One of my favorite pancake recipes is my easy pancake skillet.
 One piece of feedback I’ve heard about this recipe is that people want to make this recipe, but they don’t have a cast-iron skillet.
 SO, until you decide to invest in a cast-iron skillet (which you totally should!), I have a variation for you try: baked pancakes.